Updated July 3, 2023

 - Web – For a web-oriented integration module, it provides the features like Servlet listeners, multipart file upload, and context functionalities of web-oriented applications.

-- MVC framework – This is the implementation of a web module using the Model View Controller design pattern.
+- MVC framework – This is implementing a web module using the Model View Controller design pattern.

-- AOP module – implementation of object-oriented programming allows defining a clean method-interceptors and pointcuts in the project.
+- AOP module – Implementation of object-oriented programming allows defining clean method-interceptors and pointcuts in the project.

 Q5.
 What do you mean by Dependency Injection?

-Dependency Injection is used as a design pattern and in Spring framework, it provides permission to a web developer to remove the hard-coded dependencies and make the application extendable, loosely coupled and also maintainable.
-Dependency injection pattern can also be used/implemented to move the dependency resolution from compile-time to runtime.
+Dependency Injection is used as a design pattern, and in the Spring framework, it provides permission to a web developer to remove the hard-coded dependencies and make the application extendable, loosely coupled, and maintainable.
+Dependency injection patterns can also be used/implemented to move the dependency resolution from compile-time to runtime.